Luckydragon96/UPMSP-TWCT-Instances/README.md

-# UPMSP-TWCT Instances
+# UPMSP-TWCT

 This repository contains instances and results for the Unrelated Parallel Machine Scheduling Problem with minimizing the total weighted completion time (UPMSP-WCT).

 ## Introduction

-The Unrelated Parallel Machine Scheduling Problem with Time Windows and Sequence Dependent Setup Times (UPMSP-TWCT) is a classic problem in combinatorial optimization.
-In this problem, a set of jobs must be processed on a set of parallel machines, each with its own availability schedule.
-Each job has a processing time and a release date, and there are time windows during which the jobs must be completed.
-Additionally, there are setup times between certain pairs of jobs, which depend on the sequence in which they are processed.
+The Unrelated Parallel Machine Scheduling Problem (\prob) is a fundamental challenge in combinatorial optimization and has been extensively researched for decades.
+It has widespread applications in production scheduling, computing service scheduling, TV advertisement scheduling, and resource allocation in workforce planning, to name a few.
+We are given a set $N$ of $n$ independent jobs that must be scheduled on a set $M$ of $m$ unrelated parallel machines.
+Each job $j \in N$, is defined by $m$ processing times $p_{jk}$, $\forall k \in M$,  and a weight $w_j$.
+Importantly, the processing times $p_{jk}$ are \textit{unrelated}, i.e., they are arbitrary and do not possess any characteristic related to the machines.
+Each machine can handle only one job at a time, and a single machine must process each job without interruptions or preemption.

+Let $C_j$ be the completion time of job $j \in N$ in a solution to the problem.
+The objective is to find a schedule minimizing the total weighted completion time computed as $\sum_{j \in N}w_jC_j$.

 ## Contents